 How to Handle a Request for Salary Information

-If your current job carries a lower salary but has other compensating factors like stock options or a superior benefits plan, then you should mention these factors.
-If your current salary is referenced in salary negotiations, then it is appropriate to mention that enhancing your salary is a significant reason you are targeting a new job.
-You can also point out the differences in the jobs and your expectation to be paid comparably to other employees carrying out that role for their firm.
+Mention why you're seeking a new job.
+If your current salary is referenced in salary negotiations, it is appropriate to mention that enhancing your salary is a significant reason you are targeting a new job.
+You can also point out the differences in the positions and your expectation to be paid comparably to other employees carrying out that role for their firm.

-How to Get Copies of W-2 Forms
+How to Get a W-2 From a Previous Employer

-If you don't have copies of your past W-2 forms, you can ask your employer(s) for a copy or order copies of your past tax returns directly from the IRS.
+You can also order copies of your W-2 (or a transcript of your W-2 earnings if you filed electronically) directly from the IRS.
 The tax return will contain the W-2 information you need.
-If you used tax preparation software, then you will be able to go into your program and print off a W-2.
+If you used tax preparation software, you will be able to go into your program and print off a W-2.

 Most importantly, make sure you are completely honest when providing previous salary information on job applications.
 The last thing a job seeker needs is to be caught in a discrepancy.